prtkgpt/questdb.io/docs/concept/sql-extensions.md

 ```

 However, enumerating subset of `SELECT` columns in the `GROUP BY` clause
 redundant and therefore unnecessary.
-The same SQL in QuestDB SQL-dialect will
+The same SQL in QuestDB SQL-dialect can be written as:
-look like:

 ```questdb-sql
 SELECT a, b, c, d, sum(e) FROM tab;